Ian Gillan: Reunion of Deep Purple, 1984–1989 and 1992–2026-present

+In July 2026, Deep Purple's latest album, the 13 track recording, Splat!, was released, celebrated on their 86 show World tour, across 28 countries on three continents.
+Gillan also launched plans for his first ever public speaking series of engagements, Talking Gib'rish Tour, scheduled for April/May 2027, a personal reflection on his more than six decades of experiences, music and his outlook on life.

 Later solo activity

 Though Gillan has kept touring with Deep Purple regularly since 1994, he has found time to commit to other projects.

 On 31 March 2006 Gillan appeared at the Tommy Vance tribute concert in London.
 He was accompanied by Roger Glover, Steve Morris, Dean Howard, Michael Lee Jackson, Harry James, Sim Jones and Richard Cottle.

 In April 2006 Gillan released a CD/multimedia project to document his 44-year career called Gillan's Inn.
 Tony Iommi, Jeff Healey, Joe Satriani, Dean Howard, as well as current and former members of Deep Purple such as Jon Lord, Roger Glover, Ian Paice, Don Airey and Steve Morse are featured on this 2006 CD and DVD.
 The project, produced by Nick Blagona, includes a re-recorded selection of his Deep Purple, Black Sabbath and solo tracks.
 At the same time as Gillan's Inn, Gillan announced that his solo albums with the Ian Gillan Band and Gillan from the 1970s and 1980s would be re-issued late in 2006 and early 2007 through Demon Records.

 Gillan performed the vocals in the song Eternity from the 2006 video game Blue Dragon, composed by Nobuo Uematsu.

-Ian Gillan sang on two songs off the Jon Lord & Hoochie Coochie Men studio album, Danger.
-White Men Dancing, released in late 2007.
+Ian Gillan sang on two songs off the Jon Lord & Hoochie Coochie Men studio album, Danger: White Men Dancing, released in late 2007.
 On 2 April 2007 Gillan released a DVD Highway Star – A Journey in Rock.
 The DVD has 6 hours of footage including documentaries and music clips.
 This was followed in February 2008 by a double live album on Edel Records, Live in Anaheim that features Gillan and Deep Purple classic songs and several rarities.
 A companion DVD was released in May 2008.

 On 3 May 2008 Ian Gillan performed at the Jeff Healey memorial concert in Toronto, Canada.
 He had previously played live with Healey in Toronto in February 2005.
-He released a studio album entitled One Eye to Morocco in March 2009.
+He released a studio album titled One Eye to Morocco in March 2009.

 In the 2010s, Gillan performed occasionally with orchestras in Europe, including rearrangements of Deep Purple songs.